cvilla714/bootstrap/README.md

 # Using Bootstrap

-Building a Clone of the Newsweek using Bootstrap
+Building a Clone of the Newsweek using Bootstrap Framework

 ![screenshot](./app_screenshot.png/)

 #HTML, CSS and Bootstrap

-We created this project using for the most part Bootstrap the objective was to clone the website Newsweek.
+We created this project using for the most part Bootstrap framework the objective was to clone the website Newsweek.

 ## Built With